Snowflake vs Databricks:

 Choose Databricks if:

-• MLflow + Mosaic AI for full MLOps
+• MLflow and Mosaic AI lifecycle tooling

 Run a Hybrid Model if: